jgain/EcoLearn/EcoSynth/README-EcoLearn.txt

 Compiling
 ---------

-There is a build script that you can run from the root: buildecolearn.sh
+There is a build script that you can run from the same directory as this readme file: buildecolearn.sh

 Alternatively, once all the requirements are running, create a subdirectory called build (or anything starting with build - you can have multiple build directories), switch